cado-security/product-help/docs/cado/manage/users-authentication/users.md

 Cado supports SSO integration with [Azure AD](sso/azure-ad.md), Okta ([OAuth](sso/okta.md) or [SAML](sso/okta_saml.md)), and [PingID](sso/ping_saml.md).
 When SSO is configured, the Cado platform automatically creates the user at first login.
 By integrating SSO, you can enforce authentication mechanisms such as two-factor authentication supported by your SSO provider.

-### Managing Roles
+### Managing Accounts

-Roles in Cado correspond to cloud roles in AWS, Azure, or GCP that have the necessary permissions to access cloud resources.
-Only Administrators can manage roles.
-These roles are automatically populated when CSP credentials are added, following instructions for [AWS](/cado/deploy/cross/cross-account-creation#adding-the-role-to-cado), [Azure](/cado/deploy/cross/azure-cross-tenancy-subscriptions#registering-credentials-within-cado), and [GCP](/cado/deploy/gcp/gcp-settings#en).
+Accounts in Cado correspond to cloud accounts in AWS, Azure, or GCP that have the necessary permissions to access cloud resources.
+Only Administrators can manage accounts.
+These accounts are automatically populated when CSP credentials are added, following instructions for [AWS](/cado/deploy/cross/cross-account-creation#adding-the-role-to-cado), [Azure](/cado/deploy/cross/azure-cross-tenancy-subscriptions#registering-credentials-within-cado), and [GCP](/cado/deploy/gcp/gcp-settings#en).

 It’s recommended to perform **Account Checks** periodically to ensure correct permissions are in place for successful data acquisitions.
 See [Account Check](/cado/manage/monitoring#account-check) for more details.